dhiltonp/sqlalchemy_commithooks/Readme.md

     session = sqlalchemy_commithooks.Session()

-Add sqlalchemy_commithooks.MappedClass to your mapped class and use any of 9 hooks:
+Add sqlalchemy_commithooks.CommitMixin to your mapped class and use any of 9 hooks:

-    class Data(Base, sqlalchemy_commithooks.MappedClass):
+    class Data(Base, sqlalchemy_commithooks.CommitMixin):
         def before_commit_from_insert(self):
             pass